-Christmas is a little less than 7 weeks away.
-It shows up on the same day every single year but I’m sure I’m not the only one who has ever (always) found themselves a little unprepared for the extra expenses that comes with the holiday.
+Christmas is a little less than 2 months away.
+It shows up on the same day every single year but I’m sure I’m not the only one who has (always) found themselves a little unprepared for the extra expenses that comes with the holiday.
 Here are 5 tips for keeping your Christmas holiday in check.

 Figure Out Your Budget

 If you’re running low on funds then this step is especially crucial.
 Set your dollar limit and then create your list of people that you need to buy for and make that list fit into your budget.
 Don’t be tempted to increase your budget figuring you will play catch up in January…that never works!!